Skip to footer content

 • PDF files and scanned documents are a primary input format

-• Development time and code simplicity are priorities
+• Development speed and minimal boilerplate are priorities

-• Cross-platform deployment to Azure, Docker, or Linux is required
+• Cross-platform deployment to cloud environments, Docker, or Linux is required

-• Built-in preprocessing features would improve accuracy on real-world scans
+• Built-in preprocessing filters would improve accuracy on real-world scans

-• Commercial support, documentation, and regular updates provide value
+• Commercial support and regular updates provide production value

-• You need to create searchable PDF output from scanned paper documents
+• You need to generate searchable PDF output from scanned documents

 Please noteGoogle is a registered trademark of its respective owner.
 This site is not affiliated with, endorsed by, or sponsored by Google.
 All product names, logos, and brands are property of their respective owners.
 Comparisons are for informational purposes only and reflect publicly available information at the time of writing.